Highpoint2000/PSTRotator/README.md

 ## Version 2.2 (only works from webserver version 1.2.6 !!!)

-- Bugfixing
-- Possibility to publicly release the rotor control added (lock on/off)
 - Fixed configuration is now stored in configPlugin.json

 ## Installation notes: